 Families who participate will be asked to bring their child to an appointment for a one-time blood draw and urine sample.
 They will fill out a questionnaire and respond to periodic text messages about their child’s health.

 If you participate, you will receive up to $125 in gift cards and a personalized health report with your child’s results.
 The report will contain information about the levels of PFAS in your child’s blood and how they compare to other children.
 You’ll learn whether antibody levels in your child’s blood in response to routine vaccinations, like tetanus and diphtheria, are protective against illness.
 And the report will provide practical day-to-day tips to limit your child’s exposure to these harmful chemicals.
 Learning about your child’s exposure will empower you to better protect your child’s health and the health of your family.

 You will help us learn about PFAS exposures in your community and how they compare to other communities.
 You’ll also be helping us advance science on the harmful health effects of PFAS in children.
 The results from our study will help make sure that drinking water standards and other regulations are truly protecting all children’s health.

 Call or text: 617-221-6428

 PFAS-REACH (Research, Education and Action for Community Health) is a 5-year study led by Silent Spring Institute, in collaboration with Northeastern University and Michigan State University.
-Our community partners are Massachusetts Breast Cancer Coalition, Testing for Pease, and Community Action Works.
+Our community partners are Massachusetts Breast Cancer Coalition, Testing for Pease, and Slingshot.
 Our study is funded by the National Institute of Environmental Health Sciences (NIEHS), part of the National Institutes of Health.